drshahizan/data-analytics/materials/glossary.md

 - Data analysis: The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making
 - Data analyst: Someone who collects, transforms, and organizes data in order to drive informed decision-making
 - Data analytics: The science of data
+- Data design: How information is organized
 - Data-driven decision-making: Using facts to guide business strategy
 - Data ecosystem: The various elements that interact with one another in order to produce, manage, store, organize, analyze, and share data
 - Data science: A field of study that uses raw data to create new ways of modeling and understanding the unknown
+- Data strategy: The management of the people, processes, and tools used in data analysis
 - Data strategy: The management of the people, processes, and tools used in data analysis
 - Data visualization: The graphical representation of data
 - Database: A collection of data stored in a computer system